 Is it available over-the-counter?

 You will require a prescription in order to be able to buy Chloramphenicol online or in person.
-Take our health questionnaire to see if our doctor can issue a prescription.
+It cannot be bought without prior consultation with a doctor.

 Is it right for me?